Canada is Finally on Board with Banning Single-Use Plastics

 • Styrofoam

 There are many different alternatives to the plastic materials listed above and more.
-Green alternatives are better for the environment and humans alike, they lower the risk of many different health problems, damaging habitats and hurting wildlife.
+Green alternatives are better for the environment and humans alike.
+They lower the risk of many different problems, including the ones about damaging habitats and hurting wildlife.
+Here are some alternatives:

-Many companies are using beeswax as an alternative to plastic containers and lids, there are also packaging alternatives made entirely of pulp from recycled paper.
-Biodegradable packaging causes little to no danger to terrestrial habitats and disintegrates in the water, this allows for fewer harmful micro particles contaminating the environment and destroying ecosystems.
+Biodegradable packaging causes little to no danger to terrestrial habitats and it disintegrates in the water.
+This allows for fewer harmful micro particles to contaminate the environment and ecosystems.

 What is Canada Planning?